AdventuresTravel

 December 5, 2023 – Lewa Safari Camp

-Today was an incredible adventure in the Lewa Nature Conservancy, a 62,000 acre preserve where all of the animals are allowed to run wild and free where ever they desire.
+Today was an incredible adventure in the Lewa Nature Conservancy, a 62,000-acre preserve where all of the animals are allowed to run wild and free wherever they desire.
 The conservancy employs over 1000 people from the local areas to ensure the safety and health of the animals as well as run their eco-tourism business.
-I’ve included a fraction of what we saw our first day with plenty of exciting stories to follow.
+I’ve included a fraction of what we saw on our first day with plenty of exciting stories to follow.

 December 6, 2023 – Lewa Safari Camp

-As part of our morning safari drive we stopped by the Lewa Conservancy headquarters and met with a few of the administrator.
-They gave us an overview of the community development programs they fund that provide infrastructure and economic development opportunities to the surrounding local communities, e.g., womens’ small business grants.
+As part of our morning safari drive, we stopped by the Lewa Conservancy headquarters and met with a few of the administrators.
+They gave us an overview of the community development programs they fund that provide infrastructure and economic development opportunities to the surrounding local communities, e.g., Womens’ small business grants.
 They also overviewed the sophisticated tracking systems they have developed to monitor the health and movements of many of the rare and endangered species, as well as the rangers who manage and protect the animals and lands.

 After lunch we drove out to one of the valleys in the NW corner of the reserve and saw several new animals for us: Dik Dik, Klipspringer, Duikers, warthogs, giraffes and a mother/infant pair of rare black rhinos.
 The evening drive always includes a sunset cocktail party on some high spot in the park before heading back to camp for dinner and story sharing.